Looking for a journal to keep all of your new baby’s firsts and other memories?

 How can I take better photos of my baby?

 Use available, natural light.
-Gentle outdoor light or side lighting from window are particularly nice.
+Gentle outdoor light or side lighting from a window is particularly nice.
 Do not use flash unless it is necessary, or you are a practiced photographer.
-Move in close.
+Move in closer.
 You don’t always have to get the whole baby.

 What years should be covered in my baby memory book?